bernandotorrez/Jujitsu/README.md

 For Your Information :

-Software Development have 3 Stage :
+Software / Application Development have 3 Stage :

 1. Localhost Stage : All your development saved in localhost (your own machine) // http://localhost/jujitsu